Maha means great.

 The principle of perfection at home is that the power is in the people.
 Not the power to hold elections and elect or displace politicians, but the power of self-realization.
 There have been many efforts to define that power, which have been most often confined to defining skills, talent, proclivities, expectations, interpersonal relations, achievements, potentiality, preferences, fulfillment, etc., accompanied by all manner of protocols, exercises, practices, speculations and incentives.

 Although one may identify with such recognized ways and expand them to include friends and family, actual self-realization implies, and invokes a deeper, essential understanding of oneself.
-This identity can transcend any particular set of time and circumstance, yet one remains as the observer, knower or seer.
+This insight extends to any particular set of time and circumstance, and while always ready and able to learn, one remains the observer, knower or seer.

-The intelligence acts like a superior, a supervisor, or analyst, much like a parent serving as a guide for the subordinate child.
-The intelligence is like that, and it is all-pervading.
-When the individual dovetails with the higher intelligence, beyond the mere gratification of the senses, the consciousness becomes focused in self-realization.
+Simultaneously, the intelligence acts like a superior, a supervisor, much like a parent serving as a guide for the subordinate child.
+The intelligence is like that, a common experience.
+When the individual dovetails with the guiding intelligence, beyond pleasing of the senses, the individual consciousness becomes focused on itself, distinct from the body.

-The more people become aware or conscious of practical self-realization in their own lives, there will be a basis for spiritual brotherhood on a grass-roots level, to offset the growing degradations in society today.
+If more people become aware or conscious of the practical difference between themselves and their bodies--the first step of self-realization in their own lives--there will be more of a basis for spiritual brotherhood on the grass-roots level, to offset the growing corruptions in society today, which are beyond our personal control.

-The continuous accepting and rejecting process of the mind becomes interlocked when one simultaneously chants and listens to the Mahamantra.
-The question arises, wherefrom comes this Mahamantra?
+The continuous accepting and rejecting process of the mind becomes interlocked when one simultaneously chants and listens carefully to the Maha-mantra.
+The question arises, wherefrom comes this Maha-mantra?
 According to the most authoritative scholars, it first appeared in written form in Sanskrit, the earliest recorded written language.
 For example, it is found in the ancient Vedic Kali Santana Upanisad, dated about 3,000 BC, and also described in numerous other ancient Sanskrit texts.

-Spoken Sanskrit was written down by the revered sages of the time, who also predicted the onset of this present age, which they called Kali, to be known for hypocrisy, quarrel and strife, as well as the progressive diminishing of memory.
-They expected to compensate for this by recording all the theoretical and applied knowledge known at the time, both material and spiritual, which had been accumulated since time immemorial.
+Spoken Sanskrit was written down by the revered sages of the time, who also predicted the onset of this present age, which they called Kali, to be known for hypocrisy or cheating, quarrel and strife, as well as diminished memory.
+They expected to compensate for this by recording all the educational and applied knowledge known at the time, both material and spiritual, which had been accumulated since time immemorial.

 The foremost applied spiritual knowledge of this ancient wisdom remained isolated in India, although many translations, including over 600 Bhagavad-gitas, have been known in the modern world.
-The Gita is written in 700 Sanskrit verses, or sutras, which means codes.
-These codes could not be properly deciphered and interpreted by many later Indian philosophers, what to speak of historical attempts with ordinary Western linguistics or scholarly interpretations, which have remained theoretical, and therefore could not penetrate to the deeper purports, or meanings of the Sanskrit language.
-Consequently, such attempts have made no meaningful contributions to the present quality of life.
+The Gita is written in 700 Sanskrit verses, or sutras--which means codes.
+These codes could not be properly deciphered and interpreted by many later Indian philosophers, what to speak of modern attempts with ordinary Western linguistics or scholarly interpretations.
+These have all remained theoretical, because they could not penetrate to the deeper purports, or meanings of the Sanskrit language.
+Consequently, such attempts have made no meaningful contributions to the present quality of life or any upliftment of human values.

 However, we now have the self-realized translations of Srila A.C.
-Bhaktivedanta Swami, which present the method of practical application for these modern times, and they have now made a major impact upon wayfarers on these shores of Earth, who are seeking higher knowledge and their own self-realization.
+Bhaktivedanta Swami, widely known as Srila Prabhupada, which present the method of practical application for these modern times, which have made a major impact upon the wayfarers on these shores of Earth, who are seeking higher knowledge and their own self-realization.

-Hearing and repeating the Mahamantra with attention is not imposing something artificial upon the mind.
+They learn that hearing and repeating the Maha-mantra with attention is not imposing something artificial upon the mind.
 Rather, it is retrieving, reawakening, the primordial original energy common to mankind, which is the innate power of self-realization.
 This progressive process of expanding human consciousness was forgotten in the course of history, as more and more efforts focused on the technological exploitation of the resources of material nature.

 This preoccupation with conquering over the laws of nature and becoming the master of whatever man surveys in the course of many centuries expanded into more and more technological developments, especially the conception of labor-saving devices.
 The result has been that the original power of the people for self-realization gradually became obscured.

 This historical phenomenon was especially predominant in the Western world, while in the East, especially India, there remained an acceptance of the distinction between the laws of material nature and the laws of spiritual nature.
-That Eastern tradition is epitomized in the Vedic history of India, whereby the exploration of the laws of both spiritual and material nature are emphasized beyond the utilization of material nature for human necessities.
+That Eastern tradition is epitomized in the Vedic (Veda means knowledge) history of India, whereby the exploration of the laws of both spiritual and material nature are emphasized beyond just their utilization for human necessities.

-The Eastern exploration, especially in India, focused upon differentiating between matter and spirit, and identified consciousness as spiritual energy, distinct from ordinary matter or material energy.
-This was profoundly clarified in the revered Bhagavad-gita of India, which has been so thoroughly studied in the West, but with extensive interpolation, obscuring the deeper meaning.
+Especially in India, the focus has been upon differentiating between matter and spirit, and consciousness was identified as spiritual energy, distinct from ordinary matter or material energy.
+This was profoundly clarified in the revered Bhagavad-gita of India, which has been so thoroughly studied in the West, but with much extensive interpolation, which obscures the deeper spiritual meaning.

 Now, however, the Bhagavad-gita As It Is, by A.C.
-Bhaktivedanta Swami Prabhupada, once read past the first chapter, which sets the scene, indicates it to embody a universal teaching beyond the subcontinent of India, applicable and useful anywhere in the world.
-It is unique in its clear explanation of the simultaneous oneness and difference between individual consciousness and God-conscious, meaning not to have God’s consciousness, as popularized in the West, but consciousness of God.
+Bhaktivedanta Swami Prabhupada, once read past the first chapter, which sets the scene, indicates the embodiment of the universal teaching beyond the subcontinent of India.
+This is applicable and useful anywhere in the world.
+It is unique in its clear explanation of the simultaneous oneness and difference between ordinary individual consciousness and God-consciousness, meaning not to have God’s consciousness, as popularized in the West, but consciousness of God.
 Both are defined therein as being of the same spiritual nature.

 Sometimes, people say the Bhagavad-gita appeared in India only, and do not recognize its universality, but that is like saying the sun, which first rose in the East is an Indian sun and not for the rest of the world.

 The English translated version of the Bhagavad-gita by A.C.
-Bhaktivedanta, known as Srila Prabhupada, was first published in a condensed version by the reknowned Macmillan Company in 1968, and later expanded by them, unabridged, in 1972 to meet public demand.
+Bhaktivedanta Swami Prabhupada, known as Srila Prabhupada, was first published in a condensed version by the renowned Macmillan Company in 1968, and later expanded by them, unabridged, in 1972 to meet public demand.
 Srila Prabhupada entitled it the Bhagavad-gita As It Is, because previous versions had focused on the Sanskrit grammar and punctuation without penetrating to the deeper transcendental meaning of the 700 verses, or sutras.
 Sutra means code in Sanskrit.
-Translation requires these codes to be properly deciphered or decoded to reach the essential meanings, beyond the grammar.
+Translation requires these codes to be properly deciphered or decoded to reach the essential meanings, beyond simply the grammar.

-Coping with the world around us is becoming an art, as an age of anxiety surrounds us.
+Coping with the world is becoming an art, as an age of anxiety and cheating surrounds us.
 Theories notwithstanding, a practical approach is needed.
-The question arises how the Mahamantra can help?
-What did Srila Prabhupada mean when he said that one can do their work, it doesn’t matter what you are doing, and that if the Mahamantra is regularly chanted, there will be no anxiety, and everything will be clearly understood about spiritual life?
+The question arises, how the Maha-mantra can help?
+What did Srila Prabhupada mean when he said that one can do their work, it doesn’t matter what you are doing, and that if the Maha-mantra is regularly chanted, there will be no anxiety, and everything will be clearly understood about spiritual life?

 “Understood" means knowledge and he gives a practical beginning of knowledge.
-The point is there is no hard and fast rule for taking advantage of the Mahamantra and one’s occupation is no impediment.
-The gradual reduction of anxieties means that the purifying effects of the sound vibration of the Mahamantra facilitate peaceful comprehension of higher knowledge.
+The point is that there is no hard and fast rule for taking advantage of the Maha-mantra, and one’s occupation is no impediment.
+The gradual reduction of anxieties means that the purifying effects of the sound vibration of the Maha-mantra facilitate peaceful comprehension of higher knowledge.

 Srila Prabhupada gives a practical explanation in his Introduction to the Gita, by differentiating, as does the Gita itself, between inferior spiritual energy and superior spiritual energy, as the difference between matter and spirit.
 Further, the inferior spiritual energy, or matter, is divided into gross and subtle, as in the physical body and the invisible mind, intelligence and ego, respectively.

 The superior spiritual energy is consciousness, which is much finer and qualitatively different than the subtle, unseen, material mind, intelligence and ego.
-This mind, almost like another person within, can act as friend or enemy, depending on how it is directed.
+The mind, almost like another person within, can act as friend or enemy, depending on how it is directed.
 The mind is always accepting or rejecting according to one’s desires.
 The ego means identity, what “I” am.
 Firstly, I am conscious or consciousness.
-This consciousness is my energy or the energy of an individual self or soul.
+This consciousness is my energy or the energy of an individual self (or soul).
 Honest contemplation is required for this understanding.

 According to the ancient Indian sage, Kapiladeva: 'Intelligence is higher than the mind and instantly ascertains whatever comes into view.
 It has the discriminating power to understand objects, and helps the mind and senses to make choices.
 Doubt, misapprehension, correct apprehension, memory and sleep, determined by their different functions, are said to be the distinct characteristics of intelligence.
 A sign of intelligence is doubt.
 Blind acceptance is not evidence of intelligence.
 However, doubtfulness is not very favorable when applied to a bona fide source of information.'